langaner/phalcon-starter/README.md

 ## Phalcon starter

-A Skeleton project that has an already working Composer integration.
+A Skeleton project.

 ## How to install

-Run `composer create-project langaner/phalcon-starter project-directory --prefer-source`
+Run `composer create-project langaner/phalcon-starter project-directory --prefer-source` or download zip.

-## Usage

-## Modules

-## CLI
+## Folders

+Api and Backend - modules.
+You can identify modules in module config Controllers - all your app controllers
+Models - models folder
+Presenters - presenters.
+You can use it by call it from model $this->userRepository->getModel()->getPresenter()->test Repositories - all repositoreis.
+You can use it by call $this->userRepository->test() Services - all app services.
+You can use it by call $this->userService->test() routes - all routes